Water to cover (about 4-5 cups)

 - Drop in the potatoes and boil for about 20 minutes.
 Set timer for 15 minutes.

 - In a smaller pot or pan, add the olive oil and cook on medium heat.
-Add the garlic, collard greens, cayenne, and salt to taste; sauté for about 5 minutes.
+Add the garlic, collard greens, paprika, and salt to taste; sauté for about 5 minutes.
 Add the corn and continue to cook on low-medium heat for another 4-5 minutes.

 - At 15 minutes (when your timer goes oﬀ), add the peas to the potatoes to boil.